sndipk/sndipk.github.io/README.md

 	⁃	use the trained model to predict loan approval

 	Description:
-				The project "Loan Approval Prediction" is a sophisticated Tableau dashboard designed to streamline the decision-making process in the banking sector.
+				The project Loan Approval Prediction is a sophisticated Tableau dashboard designed to streamline the decision-making process in the banking sector.
 The aim is to leverage predictive analytics to determine the likelihood of loan approval for applicants.
 This is achieved through a series of methodical steps, each contributing to the model's accuracy and reliability.
 Data Gathering: The first phase involves collecting comprehensive loan application data from potential borrowers.
 This dataset includes personal, financial, and employment information, which forms the backbone of the predictive analysis.
 Data Exploration and Analysis: With the data in hand, the next step is to conduct an exploratory analysis.
 This involves scrutinizing the data for patterns, correlations, and trends that could influence loan approval decisions.
 Tableau's interactive visualizations aid in identifying key factors that are indicative of successful loan repayments.
-Data Preprocessing and Transformation: Raw data often contains inconsistencies, missing values, and outliers that can skew predictions.
+• Data Preprocessing and Transformation: Raw data often contains inconsistencies, missing values, and outliers that can skew predictions.
 Therefore, preprocessing is crucial.
 This stage cleanses the data, handles missing values, encodes categorical variables, and normalizes numerical values to prepare a robust dataset for modeling.
 Feature Selection and Model Training: Not all data points are equally informative.
 Selecting the most relevant features is vital for an effective model.
 Using Tableau, analysts can visualize the impact of various features on loan approval outcomes.
 Once the features are selected, a classification model is trained to discern patterns that lead to loan approvals or denials.
-Prediction: The trained model is then employed to predict loan approvals.
+• Prediction: The trained model is then employed to predict loan approvals.
 Applicants' details are fed into the model, which then calculates the probability of approval.
 The Tableau dashboard presents these predictions in an accessible format, allowing loan officers to make informed decisions quickly.
-Outcome: The culmination of this project is a Tableau dashboard that not only predicts loan approvals with high accuracy but also provides insights into the factors influencing these decisions.
+• Outcome: The culmination of this project is a Tableau dashboard that not only predicts loan approvals with high accuracy but also provides insights into the factors influencing these decisions.
 It serves as a decision support tool that enhances the efficiency and objectivity of the loan approval process.
 This project exemplifies the power of data analytics in financial decision-making, offering a transparent, data-driven approach to loan approvals that benefits both lenders and borrowers alike.

 ## 5) Energy Consumption analysis

 	•	Aim: Analyzed total energy consumption and costs, identifying top providers and peak usage patterns.
-	⁃	Problem: Addressed the challenge of optimizing energy usage and reducing expenses in urban settings.
+	•	Problem: Addressed the challenge of optimizing energy usage and reducing expenses in urban settings.
-	⁃	Activity: Conducted a comprehensive study of energy data, spanning multiple years and cities.
+	•	Activity: Conducted a comprehensive study of energy data, spanning multiple years and cities.
-	⁃	Dataset: Utilized records detailing monthly energy use, costs, provider rankings, and consumption categories.
+	•	Dataset: Utilized records detailing monthly energy use, costs, provider rankings, and consumption categories.
-	⁃	Skills: Applied statistical analysis and data visualization to interpret complex energy consumption patterns.
+	•	Skills: Applied statistical analysis and data visualization to interpret complex energy consumption patterns.

 	Description: